Ragnyll/egui_blog/README.md

 `sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libspeechd-dev libxkbcommon-dev libssl-dev`

-On Fedora Rawhide you need to run:

-`dnf install clang clang-devel clang-tools-extra speech-dispatcher-devel libxkbcommon-devel pkg-config openssl-devel libxcb-devel`

 For running the `build_web.sh` script you also need to install `jq` and `binaryen` with your packet manager of choice.

 ### Compiling for the web

-Make sure you are using the latest version of stable rust by running `rustup update`.

 You can compile your app to [WASM](https://en.wikipedia.org/wiki/WebAssembly) and publish it as a web page.
 For this you need to set up some tools.
 There are a few simple scripts that help you with this: